TLE1709/finalProject/README.md

 To add the task just type and click on + button.
 To remove the task click on the task that you wish to remove.

-This is how the app looks :
+Also a complete Demo of the app is uploaded with file name "Demo" This is how the app looks :

 ![sss](https://user-images.githubusercontent.com/97980131/168843539-45e6908b-8ab4-4e1b-8655-647310c48bce.jpeg)